arv-anshul/yt-watch-history-v2/README.md

 1. **Video's Content Type Predictor**
    - Multiclass Classification Problem
-   - Uses _Video Title_ to predict Content Type
+   - Uses Video's title and tags to predict Content Type
+   - Planning to add Video's categoryId and duration for prediction but wants to sure about improvements
 2. **Channel Recommender System**
    - Recommender System
    - Uses channel's videos title and tags to calculate similarity